$L^p$-estimates and regularity for SPDEs with monotone semilinearity: -estimates for the semilinear equation

-So we need to consider the case $\alpha > 1$.
 In order to show the weak limit $u$ obtained in Lemma \ref{lem:weak limits} is indeed the unique solution of SPDE \eqref{eq:spde}, it remains to show that $f'=f(u,\nabla u)$ which can be shown using the monotonicity argument as below.

 Define for each $w\in L^\alpha(\mathscr{D})\cap H_0^1(\mathscr{D}), s\in(0,T)$ and $k\in\mathbb{N}$, the operators

 Then for any $w,w' \in L^\alpha(\mathscr{D})\cap H_0^1(\mathscr{D})$, we have using Remark \ref{rem:coercivity}